vinyldns/vinyldns-python/README.md

 To run unit tests, you can simply run `python3 setup.py test`.
 To target a specific test, you can run `python3 setup.py test -a "-k my_test"`

+**Functional Tests**
+Functional tests are also developed with pytest.
+These tests run against a local instance of VinylDNS.
+Note that for now they are not tied into our travis build, so they must be run locally for validation.

+To run the func tests, first startup a local VinylDNS api instance with `./docker/docker-up-vinyldns.sh`.
+Then from your virtualenv, run `python3 setup.py test -a "func_tests"`.

+After testing is complete, you should clean up the running VinylDNS api with `./docker/remove-vinyl-containers.sh `.

 **Running a full build**
 When you are finished writing your code you will want to run everything including linters.
 The simplest way to do this is to run `tox -e check,py36`, which will run static checks and run unit tests.